freckle/freckle-certificates/README.md

 "Print" button of each certificate.

-The handler hides all other certificates using `display: none` (via the `-no-print` class) so that those other certificats are not printed.
+The handler hides all other certificates using `display: none` (via the `-no-print` class) so that those other certificates are not printed.

 Crucially, when the browser emits the `afterprint` event, we remove the class that is hiding the other certificates.